oracle/cordova-plugin-wkwebview-file-xhr/README.md

     cordova run ios

 ### Known Issues
++ Since the application's starting page is loaded from the device's file system, all XHR requests to remote endpoints are considered cross origin.
+For such requests, WKWebView specifies "null" as the value of the Origin header, which will be rejected by endpoints that are configured to disallow requests from the null origin.

 ### [Contributing](CONTRIBUTING.md)
 This is an open source project maintained by Oracle Corp.
 Pull Requests are currently not being accepted.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.